 Request a quote online to get your project started today!

 Method Related Work

-BAL also has a number of studies that have been funded internally with the goal of developing new methods and improving existing methods for the accurate and precise quantification of low-level trace metals in urine, hair, and blood samples.
-BAL had published and/or presented the following work related to the methods that are proposed for metals analysis in hair, urine and blood samples:
+BAL also has a number of studies that have been funded both internally and externally with the goal of developing new methods and improving existing methods for the accurate and precise quantification of low-level trace metals in urine, hair, and blood samples.
+BAL has published and/or presented the following work related to the methods that are proposed for metals analysis in hair, urine and blood samples:

 A Comparative Study of Analytical Methods for the Determination of Trace Metals in Blood using ICP-MS